Izzi Dame

 Franki Carissa Strefling (born July 13, 1999) is an American professional wrestler and former professional volleyball player.
-She is signed to WWE, where she performs on the NXT brand under the ring name Izzi Dame, and is a member of The Culling stable.
+She is signed to WWE, where she performs on the NXT brand under the ring name Izzi Dame as a member of The Culling.
+She is a former one-time NXT Women's North American Champion.

 Early life

-Strefling attended Eastern Michigan University and graduated with a bachelor's degree in business management.
+Strefling is from Buchanan, Michigan.
+She attended Eastern Michigan University and graduated with a bachelor's degree in business management.
 She also played on the volleyball team as part of the Eastern Michigan Eagles.